How Do Smart Meters Work?

 What are the benefits of having a smart meter?

 There are several benefits of having a smart meter installed in your home.
 Some are more obvious than others.

 More accurate bills.
 For a start, you’ll be getting far more accurate bills as your energy usage is monitored in real-time.
-This means you’ll hopefully be paying only for what you actually used, and not what your supplier ‘estimated’ that you used based on sporadic meter readings.
+This means you’ll hopefully be paying only for what you used, and not what your supplier ‘estimated’ that you used based on sporadic meter readings.
 It also means some of us won’t have to let a stranger into our homes to read our meters every once in a while, which is always a bonus.

 Understand your usage.
 Another key benefit of having a smart meter is that you’ll get a much better understanding of the extent to which energy usage affects your bill.
-Those who’ve already adopted the new technology are reporting that knowing how much energy (and money) it costs to boil the kettle is helping them change their habits in order to save more money on their energy bills.
-This information also becomes particularly useful if you ever want to compare energy suppliers and change provider, as your knowledge of how much you actually use will help you figure out if you’d be better off elsewhere on a different energy tariff.
+Those who’ve already adopted the new technology are reporting that knowing how much energy (and money) it costs to boil the kettle is helping them change their habits to save more money on their energy bills.
+This information also becomes particularly useful if you ever want to compare energy suppliers and change providers, as your knowledge of how much you use will help you figure out if you’d be better off elsewhere on a different energy tariff.

 Are smart meters safe?